-Correspondence: Cynthia C White MSc RRT-NPS FAARC, Cincinnati Children's Medical Center, Division of Respiratory Care, MLC #5032, 3333 Burnett Avenue, Cincinnati, OH 43669, cynthia.white@cchmc.org tilation.
-Obvious benefits include ability of the patient to communicate, lack of a high resistance artificial airway, decreased bronchial irritation and need for sedation, and elimination of ventilator-acquired pneumonia risk.
-NIV is associated with improved mortality in adult patients with COPD and other forms of respiratory distress.
-One randomized controlled trial and several small observational studies found NIV safe and effective in supporting children with respiratory failure, including patients with asthma not responding to conventional therapies.
+Noninvasive ventilation (NIV) is increasingly used as an alternative to invasive ventilation in pediatric patients, including those with asthma.
+NIV provides relief from airway obstruction in children by physically stenting airways open during the respiratory cycle, reduces work of breathing and auto-PEEP, and increases alveolar ventilation.
+Obvious benefits include ability for patient to communicate, lack of a high resistance artificial airway, decreased bronchial irritation and need for sedation, and elimination of ventilator acquired pneumonia risk.1 NIV is associated with improved mortality for adult patients with COPD and other forms of respiratory distress.
+2-12 One randomized controlled trial 13 and several small observational studies 14-16 demonstrate NIV is a safe and effective option for supporting children with respiratory failure, including patients with asthma not responding to conventional therapies.